-Filled with friendly people, gulf-side dining and shopping, and some of the most beautiful weather and scenery, it’s hard to believe that Fort Myers Beach consists of just 6.2 square miles on Estero Island, but this America’s Coolest Small Town finalist has everything you need to enjoy the relaxing Florida lifestyle in your new luxury vacation home.
+Filled with friendly people, gulf-side dining and shopping, and some of the most beautiful weather and scenery, it’s hard to believe that Fort Myers Beach consists of just 6.2 square miles on Estero Island, but you'll find everything you need to enjoy the relaxing Florida lifestyle in your new luxury vacation home.

 A Variety of Beaches